Last Update: November 20, 2023

-Reading up on health and wellness can cause no small amount of hypochondria.
+Reading up on health and wellness can cause no small amount of hypochondria and you may think you have histamine intolerance.
 And with more and more people recognizing their own sensitivities to certain foods, special diets are more common than ever.

-While nuts, gluten, fish, shellfish, and dairy are some of the most common food allergens, these days, it seems like the list is growing longer and longer.
+While nuts, gluten, fish, shellfish, and dairy are some of the most common food allergens, the list is growing longer and longer.
 Even foods as seemingly innocent as legumes and quinoa can also cause painful reactions for some people.

-Sometimes a stomachache or an allergic reaction are just that, but there is a possibility an allergy might not be just an allergy.
-There's a little known condition people are growing more curious about: histamine intolerance.
+Sometimes a stomachache or allergic histamine reactions are just that, but there is a possibility an allergy might not be just an allergy.
+There’s a little known condition people are growing more curious about: histamine intolerance (1).

-Only 1 percent of the population will be affected by histamine intolerance, but for those who suffer from this disorder, the symptoms can be severe.
-Unlike typical food allergies or sensitivities, this intolerance all has to do with the malfunction of one compound: histamines.
+Only 1 percent of the population will be affected by histamine intolerance symptoms, but for those who suffer from this disorder, these can be severe.
+Unlike typical food allergies or sensitivities, this intolerance all has to do with the malfunction of one compound: histamines (2).

-If you have any kind of allergies, you've probably heard of histamines before.
-When you come in contact with something you're allergic to—say, pollen or mold—the body releases tons of histamines to try to protect itself from the allergen it has mistakenly identified as a threat.
-This causes the symptoms of an allergic reaction: sneezing, itching eyes, runny nose, and so on.
+If you have any kind of allergies, you’ve probably heard of high histamine food before.
+When you come in contact with something you’re allergic to—say, pollen or mold—the body releases tons of histamines to try to protect itself from the allergen it has mistakenly identified as a threat.
+This causes the symptoms of an allergic reaction: sneezing, itching eyes, runny nose, and so on (3).

 Of course, this isn’t the only role these compounds play in the human body.
 Histamines are also crucial to immune responses, and can help the body fight inflammation.
 And then there are the histamines we eat.
 Most foods contain some histamines, and typically, the enzyme diamine oxidase (DAO) metabolizes them.